How do I submit an online assignment in a course using Assignment Enhancements?

 Additionally, you can view your most recent submission in the Attempt tab .

-If you choose, you may resubmit another version of your assignment using the New Attempt icon .
+If you choose, you may resubmit another version of your assignment using the New Attempt button .

 If you've submitted multiple assignment submissions, you can view previous submissions by clicking the Attempt drop-down .